josephcrowell/wn-passage-plugin/README.md

 In the backend under Users (Winter.Users) you will find a sidemenu item called **"User Variances".**

-User variances allow you to add permission keys to individual users.
-You can also remove permission from users by adding a variance and unchecking the **Grant** checkbox.
+User overrides allow you to add permissions to individual users.
+You can also remove permission from users by adding a override and unchecking the **Grant** checkbox.

 <h3>User Permisions in Pages or Partials</h3>